 “It’s good information,” Paige said, staring out the front window.
 “But it doesn’t get us any closer to finding Talia and Deklan.”

 Lovato sighed and glanced down at the packet Margie had compiled.
 “I think the first step is sifting through all this.
 We have to read it, see if there’s something we can use in there.
 You want half?”

 Paige nodded and accepted the stack of papers Mike handed her.
 Mike stood, then hesitated.
 “Hey, Margie?”

 “Is the conference room clear for the next couple days?”

 “Sign it out to me.
 I want to use it on this case,” he glanced at Paige.
 “Okay with you?
 We can spread this all out and discuss anything that pops out as we read.”

-“Good idea,” she stood, gathering up her files as she followed him into the large room.
+“Good idea,” she stood and gathered up her files before she followed him into the large room.